 Furnaces often work overtime during the winter to keep your home comfortable and to prevent seasonal problems like frozen pipes.
 If you suspect issues with your heating unit, it is important to deal with them quickly.
-Problems that seem minor at first can escalate into major emergencies that require furnace repair, and will prevent your home from heating when you need it most.
+Problems that seem minor at first can escalate into a situation that requires emergency furnace repair, and will prevent your home from heating when you need it most.
 Fortunately, there are clear indicators that help signify when it is time to schedule servicing for your appliance.

 Difficulty Starting the Unit